fangq/mmc/mmc/trunk/README.txt

-If you append "-f makefile_sfmt" at the end of any of the above make commands, you will create an executable named mmc_sfmt, which uses a MT19937 RNG instead of the 48bit POSIX RNG.
+If you append "-f makefile_sfmt" at the end of any of the above make commands, you will create an executable named mmc_sfmt, which uses a fast MT19937 random-number-generator (RNG) instead of the GLIBC 48bit RNG.
+If your CPU supports SSE4, the fastest binary can be compiled by the following command:

+  make ssemath -f makefile_sfmt

-You should be able to compile the code with Intel C++ compiler, AMD C compiler or LLVM.
+You should be able to compile the code with an Intel C++ compiler, an AMD C compiler or LLVM without any difficulty.
+To use other compilers, you simply append "CC=compiler_exe" to the end of the make command.
 If you see any error message, please follow the instruction to fix your compiler settings or install the missing libraries.

-After compilation, you can add the path to the "mmc" binary (typically mmc/src/bin) to the search path, so you don't have to type the fully path to run it.
+After compilation, you can add the path to the "mmc" binary (typically mmc/src/bin) to your search path.
 To do so, you should modify your PATH environment variable.
 Detailed instructions can be found at [5].

 -------------------------------------------------------------------------------

 III.Running Simulations

-Before you create/run your own MMC simulations, we suggest you first going through all the subfolders under the mmc/example directory and check out the formats of the input files and the scripts for pre- and post-processing.
+Before you create/run your own MMC simulations, we suggest you first understand all the examples under the mmc/example directory, checking out the formats of the input files and the scripts for pre- and post-processings.

 Because MMC uses FE mesh in the simulation, you should create a mesh for your problem domain before you running the simulation.
-Fortunately, you can do this fairly straightforwardly using a matlab/octave mesh generator, iso2mesh [1], developed by the same author.
+This can be done fairly straightforwardly using a matlab/octave mesh generator, iso2mesh [1], developed by the same author.
 In the mmc/matlab folder, we also provide additional functions to generate regular grid-shaped tetrahedral mesh.

-It is HIGHLY recommended to use the "savemmcmesh" function under mmc/matlab folder to save the mesh produced by iso2mesh, as it performs a number of tests to ensure the consistency of element orientations.
+It is required to use the "savemmcmesh" function under the mmc/matlab folder to save the mesh produced by iso2mesh, because it performs additional tests to ensure the consistency of element orientations.
 If you choose not to use savemmcmesh, you MUST call "meshreorient" function in iso2mesh for elem/face to make sure all elements are oriented in the same direction.